EvgenPavlyuchek/tbot/otel/README.md

 # Open-telemetry observability

-Sample configuration for Kbot that send logs to [OpenTelemetry Collector] and metrics to [OpenTelemetry Collector] or [Prometheus].
+Sample configuration for Tbot that send logs to [OpenTelemetry Collector] and metrics to [OpenTelemetry Collector] or [Prometheus].

 ## Prerequisites